The Council of the EU Justice Ministers

 Why is this important?

 The Convention is a powerful binding tool to fight violence against women and girls.
-When applied everywhere in the EU it will strengthen and broaden the protection of victims of violence.
-It will give legal power, attention, and funding to efforts to stop and punish rape, beatings, exploitation and trafficking, harassment and stalking: the unacceptable everyday reality of millions of women across Europe.
-“Traditional family values” will no longer be an excuse not to fight domestic violence.
+When applied everywhere in the EU, it would strengthen and broaden the protection of victims of violence.
+It would give legal power, attention, and funding to efforts to stop and punish rape, beatings, exploitation and trafficking, harassment and stalking: the unacceptable everyday reality of millions of women across Europe.

 The Istanbul Convention is the common name for the Council of Europe 2011 Convention on preventing and combating violence against women and girls and domestic violence.
 It’s the first legally binding treaty in Europe which criminalises different forms of violence against women, sets a comprehensive set of standards to prevent violence and to guarantee the right to every woman to live free from violence.
 The ratification by the EU of the Istanbul Convention will send a strong political signal that violence against women is not acceptable anymore, anywhere in the EU.